et-codes/songvote/README.md

 ### TODO
 - Allow for undoing a vote or a veto?
 (TBD)
 - Implement users
+  - Get, add, update, and delete
   - Track who adds a song
   - Track who voted for and vetoed a song
   - Password encryption